John Cena: Music career

 In addition to his wrestling career, Cena is a rapper.
 He performed his fifth WWE theme song, "Basic Thuganomics", and it was featured on the WWE soundtrack album WWE Originals.
 He also recorded a song, "Untouchables", for the company's next soundtrack album WWE ThemeAddict: The Music, Vol. 6.
 He was featured on the remix for Murs's song "H-U-S-T-L-E", appearing in the video clip.
 Cena's debut album, You Can't See Me, was recorded with his cousin Tha Trademarc.
 It features, among other songs, his entrance theme, "The Time is Now", and the single "Bad, Bad Man" alongside Bumpy Knuckles, for which a music video was made that parodied 1980s culture, notably the television show The A-Team.
 A video was also made for the second single, "Right Now", that premiered on WWE Monday Night Raw on August 8, 2005.
 Cena and Tha Trademarc were later featured on a track by the Perceptionists called "Champion Scratch".
-Cena was featured on T-Boz's postponed album, Still Cool.
+Cena was featured on T-Boz's unreleased album, Still Cool.

 In October 2014, Cena was featured on two songs with rapper Wiz Khalifa, "All Day" and "Breaks", as part of the soundtrack for the WWE 2K15 video game.
 Cena is a self-taught pianist, starting to learn the instrument in 2016.
 In 2022, he performed a piano rendition of Mötley Crüe's "Home Sweet Home" for the Peacemaker soundtrack, playing it onscreen as his Peacemaker character in a poignant scene to close the episode "Murn After Reading".